next curve previous curve 2D curves 3D curves surfaces fractals polyhedra

 3) The parabola is the envelope of a line passing by two points in linear uniform motions (see also Lamé curve).

-The curves obtained in a wire table with linear vertical edges are therefore arcs of parabolas, and not arcs of circle as could be hastily thought.
+The curves obtained in a straight-ahead wire table are therefore arcs of parabolas, and not arcs of circle as could be hastily thought.

 4) The parabola is an anticaustic of a line.